MattKuhn123/login-gov-demo/README.md

     - Notice that it calls the `/login` endpoint.
 The logic to *refresh* the `JWT token` is the exact same as to *create* it.
     - Login.gov will not require the user to re-enter their credentials if the `JWT token` is not expired.

+## Warning

+Every security scheme requires diligence from the developer.
+If something on the front-end should be secured, then the developer will have to prevent it from reaching the DOM with `th:if="${authenticated}"`.
+If something on the back-end should be secured, then the developer will have to make sure that the mapping begins with `/auth`.
+No security scheme is fool-proof; the developer will need to be vigilant.